1. Accueil

 The main goal of this course are:

-• Provide the student with some necessary mathematical skills to pursue more advanced courses in economics.
+• Provide the student with some necessary mathematical skills and tools to pursue more advanced courses in economics.

-• Make sure students understand verify and construct proofs.
+• Make sure students are able to understand, verify and construct proofs.

 Prerequisites and Corequisites